-Two numbers for each rear side window which shall be 20 cm high with a stroke width of at least 25 mm, coloured fluorescent orange (PMS 804), and may be reflective.
+Two numbers for each rear side window which shall be 20 cm high with a stroke width 25 mm, coloured fluorescent orange (PMS 804), and may be reflective.
 These numbers shall be placed on the rear side windows adjacent to the crew's name.